 You may want to ask your healthcare

-provider about the amount of radiation used during a CT scan and the risks tied to your
+provider about the amount of radiation used during the CT scan.
+He or she can also

-particular situation.
-Radiation from CT scans varies.
-But it may be up to 100 times
+explain your personal risks.
+CT scan radiation varies, but it may be up to 100 times

-greater than a normal chest X-ray.
+greater than a regular chest X-ray.
 It is a good idea to keep a record of your radiation

 exposure, such as previous CT scans and other types of X-rays, so that you can inform

-number of X-ray exams and treatments over a long period.
+cumulative number of X-ray exams or treatments over a long period.

 If contrast dye is used, there is a